IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Our Apprenticeship | Federal Tax Litigation Program is designed for both the socially-conscious and the ambitious tax professional.
 There is a great opportunity to reap substantial fees and also perform a valuable public service.
 Either/or, it depends entirely on you as to what uses you make of the training we provide.

 • The courtroom-student trial practice component of the apprenticeship occurs during the Fall, Winter and Spring Trial Sessions of the U.S. Tax Court.
 (Classes also convene during the summer months although the Court is recessed.)
 Each apprentice is assigned to assist at the free tax clinic we support.
 They go to work under the supervision of a USTCP soon after they begin the program.
 The apprentice gets a real-world experience surrounding their studies at TLI.
 It is an exciting activity and offers early insight into what a career as a USTCP aka Tax Litigation Counsel is actually like.
-The apprentice gets to work remotely with both low-income (pro bono) and non-qualified clients who have docketed cases in U.S. Tax Court.
-Look to the green sheets at https://www.ustaxcourt.gov/trial_sessions.html for the schedule of calendar call dates when the Tax Court convenes in various cities during 2024 and 2025.
+The apprentice gets to work remotely and in-person with both low-income (pro bono) and non-qualified clients who have docketed cases in U.S. Tax Court.
+Look to the green sheets at https://www.ustaxcourt.gov/trial_sessions.html for the schedule of calendar call dates and in-person pro bono proceedings when the Tax Court convenes in various cities during 2026.

 Who Should Apply?